bensen9sticks/picgallery/README.md

 The example gallery can be seen here: https://bensen9sticks.github.io/ExamplePicGallery.html

-This page is under construction and more details for install, usage and configuration will come in the following days (17.01.2021)
+<b>This page is under construction and more details for install, usage and configuration will come in the following days (17.01.2021)</b>

+## Dependencies
+- perl
+- some perl modules
+- a webserver e.g. nginx

+## Install
+- clone repo into your web directory (git clone https://github.com/bensen9sticks/picgallery/)
+- change config file to your needs (if you don't do anything the config file is setup to creat the exmaple gallery based on the example gallery folder)
+- execute perl script on the command line in LibPicGallery folder by: perl picgallery.pm picgallery.conf
+- wait and than browse to the new .html file in the root directoy

 ## License
-Chart.js is available under the [MIT license](https://opensource.org/licenses/MIT).
+picgallery is available under the [MIT license](https://opensource.org/licenses/MIT).